 Managing liquidity: Why you should revisit your strategy today

 Now more than ever, it’s in your firm’s best interest to refocus attention toward your liquidity strategies and how to enact them.
+Learn why.

 Successfully running a futures commission merchant business or brokerage firm requires more than state-of-the-art trading technology and market access.
 You also need quick access to cash in case your clients suddenly require liquidity.
 That’s never been easy, but it’s especially challenging in today’s environment of rapid regulatory and technological change.